|

 Basic Patient Position

-The patient sits alongside the long edge of the table arm extended palm downwards, or at the end of the table with he elbow flexed at 90 degrees, hand and wrist flat on the cassette with the fingers flexed to maximise contact of the wrist with the cassette.
-The hand and fingers are then maximally deviated laterally (ulna deviation).
+The patient sits alongside the end of the table elbow flexed palm downwards, or at the end of the table with he elbow flexed at 90 degrees, hand and wrist flat on the cassette the hand is then rotated laterally 35 to 45 degrees laterally and supported so that the fingers are parallel to the film.
+Hand Rt DP Oblique Position (Support removed to show position) |

 Radiation protection

-Ensure the lower limbs and torso are not below the table top in the primary beam.
+Direct lead rubber gonad protection using a "half apron".
+Ensure the lower limbs and torso are not below the table top in the primary beam. |

 Central Ray